Santtu-Matias Rouvali: Biography

 Outside Finland, Rouvali first guest-conducted the Copenhagen Philharmonic in November 2011.
 He subsequently became principal guest conductor of the Copenhagen Philharmonic with the 2013–2014 season.
 In August 2014, Rouvali made his first guest-conducting appearance with the Gothenburg Symphony Orchestra (GSO).
 In May 2016, the GSO announced the appointment of Rouvali as its next chief conductor, effective with the 2017–2018 season, with an initial contract of 4 years.
 In May 2019, the GSO announced the extension of Rouvali's contract through 2025.
 In December 2023, the GSO announced that Rouvali is to stand down as its chief conductor at the close of the 2024–2025 season.

 Rouvali first guest-conducted the Philharmonia Orchestra in January 2013.
 In March 2017, the Philharmonia announced the appointment of Rouvali as one of its two new principal guest conductors, effective with the 2017–2018 season.
 In May 2019, the Philharmonia announced the appointment of Rouvali as its next principal conductor, effective with the 2021–2022 season, with an initial contract of 5 years.
 In September 2020, the Philharmonia released its first recording with Rouvali as conductor, a recording of Swan Lake made in 2019.
+In September 2026, the Philharmonia announced that Rouvali is to stand down as its principal conductor at the close of the 2027–2028 season.

 Rouvali has made commercial recordings with the Oulu Philharmonic Orchestra for Ondine, and with the Tampere Philharmonic for Orfeo.
 He has conducted music of Sibelius with the Gothenburg Symphony for Alpha Classics.